 How to meet people in Belgium

-Just like in other European countries, there are several traditional ways to meet new people and potential partners in Belgium.
+Just like in other European countries, there are several traditional ways to meet new people in Belgium.
 Meeting someone at a bar or through friends remains a common way to meet Belgian men and women.
 This is especially true in smaller cities that have tighter communities and offer fewer opportunities for people to mingle.
 Given the reserved and humble nature of Belgians, it is also perhaps not surprising that the majority of couples meet this way.

 Online dating is another option that has become increasingly popular in Belgium.
 There are now a plethora of dating websites that provide ample opportunities to meet local men and women.
-However, you may find that in larger cities such as Brussels, Antwerp, Ghent, and Genval, many of the users and members are from overseas, as this is where the majority of expats live.
+However, you may find that in larger cities such as Brussels, Antwerp, Ghent, and Genval, many of the users and members are from overseas, as this is where the majority of expats live in Belgium.
 EliteDating.be, Meetic.be, and Parship.be are some of the more popular dating sites for those looking for relationships.
 Meanwhile, Tinder, Bumble, Happn, and Badoo remain the go-to apps for casual dating.